raghavsurya/cat-listings/README.md

   ## Testing
   I've used React Testing Library to unit test the components.
 All components have basic unit tests to ensure compnenents load and render correctly.
+Tests can be run by running the command `npm test`